kasenetz/hbcd-docs/docs/faq.md

 </div>
 <div class="notification-collapsible-content">
 <br>
-<p>Unprocessed raw imaging DICOM files will be made publicly available in future releases.
+<p>Unprocessed raw imaging DICOM files will be made publicly available in the interim <a href="../../changelog/pending/#release-11-release-date-tba">Release 1.1</a>.
 However, raw data converted to the Brain Imaging Data Structure (BIDS) standard is included in HBCD Release 1.0.
 See <a href="../datacuration/overview">Release Notes: HBCD BIDS Data</a> for a description of BIDS as well as conversion procedures.</p>
 </div>
 </p>